OmarBedawi/my_first_e-store/README.md

 ### Media

 * All the images used as e-Book cover, have been borrowed by the website [ebooks.com](ebooks.com/en-nl/).
+* All the other images are coming from google research.

 ### Acknowledgements
 A massive thank you to my mentor Antonio Rodriguez for his helpful feedbacks.